 Originally from the Netherlands (and despite knowing virtually no English on his arrival on Australian shores), he has made a lasting career and home for himself here.

-His professional start began with Musgroves, a Perth air conditioning contracting form.
+His professional start began with Musgroves, a Perth air conditioning contracting firm.

 "I spent most of my first week reading and pretending to understand the Carrier Manual," he jokes.

-Lommers would go on to complete a diploma in mechanical engineering, working with several contracting firms before starting his own business in 1985.
+Lommers would go on to complete a diploma in mechanical engineering, working with several contracting and consulting engineering firms before starting his own business in 1985.
 As the director for Lommers Engineering, he worked with his son, Mark Lommers, M.AIRAH, for 13 years.

 What brought you to the HVAC&R industry?